Why the world should care about Scottish independence

 The UK economy is Europe’s biggest destination for foreign direct investment.
 Without Scotland those flows would fall and the rest of the UK’s current account deficit could rise to a level that discomfits investors.

-The British Treasury has said it would honors all existing government debt regardless of whether Scots vote for independence, a move aimed at preventing bond market volatility.
+The British Treasury has said it would honour all existing government debt regardless of whether Scots vote for independence, a move aimed at preventing bond market volatility.

 But Salmond has said an independent Scotland could walk away from its share of the UK’s debt if it were not allowed to use the pound.
 That could make Scotland a pariah on the bond market.

-Note: (This story, first published in May, has been updated to reflect recent events)